krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

         points=points, mesh_improvement=True, max_iter=50, min_dh_bound=5,
     )

-Note that here we pass it the points from the previous call to build and specify the flag ``mesh_improvement`` to True.
+Note that here we pass it the points from the previous call to build and specify the flag ``mesh_improvement`` to *True*.
 The option ``min_dh_bound`` represents the target lower bound for the dihedral angle.
 By default, ``min_dh_angle`` is set to :math:`10`.
-The sliver removal algorithm will attempt 50 iterations and will stop earlier if no slivers are detected.
+The sliver removal algorithm will attempt 50 iterations but will terminate earlier if no slivers are detected.

 .. warning:: Do not set the minimum dihedral angle bound greater than 15 unless you've already succesfully ran the mesh with a lower threshold.
 Otherwise, the method will likely not converge.